PubNubDevelopers/PubNub-Showcase/README.md

 ## Customization with customer logos on home screen

+You can customize the home screen with customer logos which will appear when the user hovers over any configured use-case tile.

-To add customer logos to each tile on the home screen (`index.html`), add a `div` of class `customer-logos` to each tile you wish to customize and apply the class `customer-logo` to each image, as follows:
+To add customer logos to the home screen (`index.html`), add a `div` of class `customer-logos` to each tile you wish to customize and apply the class `customer-logo` to each image, as follows:

 ```html
 <div class="showcase-tile-container" onmouseover="showcaseTileHover(this, true);"